 Confused about what is required to start and run a sole proprietorship?
-We break down the sole proprietorship advantages and disadvantages, registration, filings, taxes and more.
+We break down what the sole proprietorship is, the advantages and disadvantages of structuring your business as one, how to register one, taxes and more.

 What is a sole proprietor business?

 Simply defined, a sole proprietorship is an individual who goes in business with the intention to make a profit.
 A sole proprietor has complete ownership of the business and is free to make any decision he or she wishes concerning the business.

 What is the difference between a sole proprietorship and being self-employed?

 The terms are often used interchangeably, but anybody generating income from self-employment is a sole proprietor.
 This also includes independent contractors and freelancers.
 The term sole proprietorship is used for the business entity.

 What are the advantages of a sole proprietorship